glimmerjs/glimmer-vm/packages/@glimmer/syntax/lib/v2/README.md

 ### Free Variable References

-There are two significant differences between strict and sloppy mode that affect the AST.
+There are two significant differences between strict and loose mode that affect the AST.

-In sloppy mode:
+In loose mode:

 1. Certain free variable references fall back to a property lookup on `this`.
 2. Free variable references in "call" positions are resolved using a contextual namespace.
 For example, the free variable reference `h` in `(h 123)` is resolved as `helper:h`.
 The free variable reference `h` in `<p {{h 123}}>` is resolved as `modifier:h`.